CosmoLike/cocoa/README.md

     cd ./cocoa/Cocoa/projects
     "${CONDA_PREFIX}/bin/git" clone git@github.com:CosmoLike/cocoa_XXX.git XXX

 By convention, the Cosmolike Organization hosts a Cobaya-Cosmolike project named XXX at `CosmoLike/cocoa_XXX`.
 The `cocoa_` prefix must be dropped when cloning the repository.
-In the above `git clone` command, we eliminate the `cocoa_` prefix with the second `XXX` argument.
-Here, we provide an example of a cosmolike project: [lsst_y1](https://github.com/CosmoLike/cocoa_lsst_y1).

 **Step :two:**: Go back to the Cocoa main folder and activate the private Python environment